-Paulette Clancy, head of the Department of Chemical and Biomolecular Engineering, is known for her work in computational materials processing.
-She is the director of research for the AI-X Foundry, associate director of the Johns Hopkins Center for Integrated Structure-Mechanical Modeling and Simulation (CISMMS), and a fellow of the Hopkins Extreme Materials Institute (HEMI).
+Paulette Clancy, the Edward J. Schaefer Professor in Engineering, is known for her work in computational materials processing.
+She is the director of research for the JHU Data Science and AI Initiative, associate director of the Johns Hopkins Center for Integrated Structure-Mechanical Modeling and Simulation (CISMMS), and a fellow of the Hopkins Extreme Materials Institute (HEMI).

 Clancy leads one of the top groups in the country studying atomic- and molecular-scale modeling of semiconductor materials, ranging from traditional silicon-based compounds to all-organic materials.
 Her group’s research comprises four main areas: advanced organic materials (covalent organic frameworks, antibacterial oligomers, organic electronics); algorithm development (force field development, machine learning, and Bayesian optimization); electronic materials (particularly III-IV semiconducting materials; and nucleation and crystal growth (hybrid organic/inorganic perovskites and quantum dot nanocrystals).
 Her lab focuses on studies of advanced materials processing and nucleation, including understanding the links between processing, structure, and function.